Why The United MileagePlus Explorer Card is a Keeper

 The main lookout at Waimea Canyon

-Day 4: Napali Coast State Park aka Jurassic Park
+Day Four: Napali Coast State Park

 KauaiCliffs